The Dam Busters (film): Soundtrack

 The Dam Busters March, by Eric Coates, is for many synonymous with the film, as well as with the exploit itself, and remains a favourite military band item at flypasts and in the concert hall.

 Other than the introduction and trio section theme, the majority of the march as performed is not featured in the film soundtrack.
 Coates himself avoided writing music for the cinema, remembering the experiences of his fellow composer Arthur Bliss.
 Coates only agreed to provide an overture for the film after he was persuaded by the film's producers it was of "national importance" and pressure was put on him via his publisher, Chappell.
 A march he had recently completed was found to fit well with the heroic subject and was thus submitted.
-The majority of the soundtrack including the theme played during the raid sequence in the film was composed by Leighton Lucas.
+The majority of the soundtrack in the film, including the theme played during the raid sequence, was composed by Leighton Lucas.

-Philip Lane, who reconstructed parts of Leighton Lucas's orchestral score (which had been lost) notes that Lucas created his own main theme "which seems to play hide and seek with Coates’s throughout the film, both vying for supremacy."
+Philip Lane, who reconstructed parts of Leighton Lucas's orchestral score (which had been lost) notes that Lucas created his own main theme "which seems to play hide and seek with Coates's throughout the film, both vying for supremacy."